rizlagatwick/pfsense-vpn-rotator/README.md

 3. Make the script executable: `chmod +x pfsense-vpn-rotator.sh`.
 4. Ensure that your server lists (`server_list1`, `server_list2`, etc.) are correctly defined within the script.
 Each list should correspond to a specific VPN ID.
 (Example has ProtonVPN AU and US server lists).

 Note: The name variable above the server_list (`server_name1`, `server_name2`, etc.) will be added to the OpenVPN client description to make it easier to identify the VPN connections in the pfSense WebUI.
-The description will also have the time and date the server was changed.

 ## Quick Download and Install Method